Sitefinity/mvc-samples/AuthorWidget/readme.md

 1. Clone
     the [feather-samples](https://github.com/Sitefinity/feather-samples) repository

+2. Check if version of Feather nugets refernced in **AuthorWidget** project is the same as the version that you have in your project.
+It they are different make sure to upgrade the **AuthorWidget** project to your version.

-2. Build the AuthorWidget project
+3. Build the AuthorWidget project

-3. Reference the AuthorWidget.dll from your Sitefinity web application
+4. Reference the AuthorWidget.dll from your Sitefinity web application

 Create the Author widget
 ========================